raspberrypilearning/retraining-model/en/step_3.md

 ## Get and split training data

 The next thing you'll need to train a model is some data.
 Models learn from examples, usually thousands of them, and use those to create their own rules.
-Some of those rules may be recognising parts and then combining that reognition into a whole.
+Some of those rules may be recognising parts and then combining that recognition into a whole.
 This can lead to problems if you're not using varied data to train your model.
 For example, if the training data for a cats vs dogs classifer has no pictures of black dogs, but many of black cats, the model may learn the rule 'black = cat', which will cause problems if you later try to classify pictures of a black dog.
 So you have to make sure that the full variety of things the model may eventually be asked to classify is represented.
-However, for this project, you will be using an existing dataset of cats and dogs that is provided by the TensorFlow library, so someone has already done that work for you.
+However, for this project, you will use an existing dataset of cats and dogs that is provided by the TensorFlow library, so someone has already done that work for you.

 It's worth noting that one of the cool things about machine learning models is that they remember everything they learned from the training data, without needing to store the training data itself.
 This means you can use millions of images to train a model without making the model any bigger than if you'd used a few hundred images!
 However, a model trained on millions of images will be much better at guessing things correctly than one trained on a few hundred.